 “I’ve been at Northwestern ever since medical school,” she says.
 “I grew up in the infectious disease division, so I spent half my time as an HIV provider and the other half as a researcher.
 Before HOPE, we had opportunities to participate in trials because it wasn’t considered standard of care at all; there was a lot of stigma.

 “Transplantation has become a standard part of care, and while we were conducting those trials, there was a surgeon in South Africa whose situation was different.
 She started performing transplants for people with HIV using kidneys from donors with HIV with generally good outcomes.
-This was early in 2000 and it inspired us to learn about that here.
+This was [in September 2008] and it inspired us to learn about that here.
 So a group of transplant advocates worked with people on Capitol Hill to pass this law that Obama signed in 2013 and that was enacted in 2015.
 We were conducting studies in both liver and kidney transplantation, engineering completion of both to look at outcomes for people with HIV utilizing deceased donors and living kidney donors with HIV.
 It’s been highly successful.
 We are showing that it’s reducing wait times for people accepting organs from donors with HIV.”

 Morales and Benedict’s experience confirmed what Stosor already understood to be the new standard of care for PLWH.